vialer/vialer-js/README.md

-softphone(`CallSIP`) and an optional proprietary calling API(`CallConnectAB`) for the [VoIPGRID platform](https://voipgrid.nl/). `CallSIP` implements a SIP-over-websocket softphone (using SIP.js) with all features you would expect like on-hold, blind & attended transfer, dealing with multiple calls and click-to-dial in browser tabs.
+softphone(`CallSIP`) and an optional proprietary calling API(`CallConnectAB`) for the [VoIPGRID platform](https://voipgrid.nl/). `CallSIP` implements a SIP-over-websocket softphone (using SIP.js) with all features you would expect from a softphone like on-hold, blind & attended transfer, dealing with multiple calls and click-to-dial in browser tabs.

 The code is written to be compliant with the WebExtension standard, so it runs by default as a browser plugin, but can just as easily run inside the context of